Arun4you/angular2-boilerplate/README.md

-# Daily Deals
+# Angular2 Boilerplate

-Daily Deals is an application built with Angular 2 that shows how you can add token based authentication to your Angular 2 applications.
+Angular2 Boilerplate is an application built with Angular 2 that shows how add mutiple routes and shows hoow you can add token based authentication to your Angular 2 applications.

 ## Development server
 Install the dependencies for this application by running `npm install`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.